redarrowlabs/Argo/README.md

 	Assert.Equal("Justin", person.FirstName);
 	Assert.Equal("Case", person.LastName);

-	// session receives this setter and builds a patch context for this model person.FirstName = "Charity";
+	// session receives this setter value and builds a patch context for this model person.FirstName = "Charity";
 	// sends a PATCH to the server await session.Update(person);
 }
-// and theeeenn.....
+// cleaning up...
 using (var session = sessionFactory.CreateSession())
 {
     // sends a DELETE to the server